coastalwhite/intro-power-analysis/src/aes/capture.md

 ## Setting up our ChipWhisperer board

-Assuming that you have correctly [setup your software environment](../preparing.md), we can start connecting and setting up our [ChipWhisperer] board.
+Assuming that you have correctly [set up your software environment](../preparing.md), we can start connecting and setting up our [ChipWhisperer] board.
 This is going to go in 2 steps: